lniverso/lniverso/README.md

-# Ciao!
+# ¡Hola!
-**Former Public School Teacher Rediscovering the World** 🌱 I’m currently in my second session of the ASU GIT program and am loving every second of new growth.
-I thought I wanted to focus on Print and Publishing, but I'd digging this coding world.
-U+1F916
+**Former Public School Teacher Rediscovering the World** I am currently in my second session of the ASU GIT program and am loving every second of this new growth. 🌱 I am having a blast exploring and considering all of the GIT focuses , but I'm really digging this coding world. 🤖🤖🤖

+📫 How to reach me: lniverso@asu.edu

+🚧 *Website and Portfolio Currently Under Construction* 🚧
 <!--
 **lniverso/lniverso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.